awspilot/aws-lambda-php-template/README.md

 It's compiled with GD and phar support

-It's compile with fewer extensions to stay within the 25MB Lambda zip file limit
+Less extensions included to stay within the 25MB Lambda zip file limit